 - Course objectives

-- The aim of the course of demography is to introduce to students the phenomena and processes connected with reproduction of population, thus both natural reproduction and with the spatial movement of population or more precisely migration (structure and dynamics of the population).
-Further, the course focuses on the theoretical and practical interpretation of current topics: population ageing, demographic transition and second demographic transition, projections and presumptions of population, current migration trends, etc. It also does not ignore selected economic aspects of demographic development and current trends.
+- The aim of the course of demography is to introduce to students the phenomena and processes connected with a reproduction of the population, thus both natural reproduction and with the spatial movement of population or more precisely migration (structure and dynamics the population).
+Further, the course is focused on the interpretation of both theoretical and practical causal topics: population health and ageing, demographic transition and second demographic transition, population development and projections and presumptions of population development, migration policy and current migration trends, etc. It also does not ignore selected economic aspects of demographic development and current trends.
 Spatial levels are the World, Europe, and the Czech Republic.

 - Learning outcomes

 - At the end of the course of demography students should be able to: - analyse basic demographic processes and phenomena, - interpret basic demographic indexes, - apply theoretical assumptions in concrete cases, - calculate model and application exercises, - formulate relations and connections relating to economical practice.

 - 1. Object and subject of study of demography, basic demographic phenomena, and processes.

 - 2. History and present of demography, demographic statistics, important personalities of demographic science.

 - 3. Development of population and its distribution.

 - 4. Extreme events with impact on the population.